It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Notes: [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 Getting more into the details, we’ll start with the fact that the linear model posits a linear combination of the features.
 This is an important concept to understand, but really, a linear combination is just a sum of the features, each of which has been multiplied by some specific value.
-That value is often called a coefficient, or possibly weight, depending on the context.
+That value is often called a coefficient, or possibly weight, depending on the context, and will allow different features to have different contributions to the result.
+Those contributions reflect the amount and direction of feature-target relationship.
 The linear model is expressed as (math incoming!):

 \(b_0\) is the intercept, which is kind of like a baseline value or offset.
 If we had no features at all it would just be the mean of the target.